liam-wiltshire/talks/learning/content.md

 ---
 class: summary-slide middle

-"Motivation is the process that initiates, guides, and maintains goal-oriented behaviors.
-It is what causes you to act, whether it is getting a glass of water to reduce thirst or reading a book to gain knowledge.
+"Motivation is the process that initiates, guides, and maintains goal-oriented behaviors ... whether it is getting a glass of water to reduce thirst or reading a book to gain knowledge.

-Motivation involves the biological, emotional, social, and cognitive forces that activate behavior.
-In everyday usage ... is ... used to describe why a person does something.
-It is the driving force behind human actions."
+Motivation involves the biological, emotional, social, and cognitive forces that activate behavior."
 .xsmall[Cherry, K. 2022]

 ???